majacQ/rollup/docs/999-big-list-of-options.md

 Same as [`context`](guide/en/#context), but per-module – can either be an object of `id: context` pairs, or an `id => context` function.

 #### output.amd
-Type: `{ id?: string, define?: string}`
+Type: `{ id?: string, autoId?: boolean, basePath?: string, define?: string }`

-An object that can contain the following properties:
+Note `id` can only be used for single-file builds, and cannot be combined with `autoId`/`basePath`.

 **output.amd.id**<br>
 Type: `string`<br>